 Four turn water knot to join fishing line

-The Four turn water Knot is strong fishing knot for joining a hook length to the main line.
+The Four turn water Knot is strong knot for joining a hook length to the main line.
 The water knot is much neater and less conspicuous than loop to loop and is ideal when stick float fishing.
 The main line and hook length can be of different diameters, but they should be similar.

 Palomar knot good for braided fishing line

-The Palomar fishing knot is ideal for tying swivels, snap links, hooks and anything else with an eye to braided line.
+The Palomar knot is ideal for tying swivels, snap links, hooks and anything else with an eye to braided line.
 I regularly use this with Pike fishing rigs.

 Whipping small spade end fishing hooks